flare-foundation/docs/docs/technology/glossary.md

 : The Flare Consensus Protocol is an asynchronous, ordered and leaderless version of Federated Byzantine Agreement (FBA) consensus.
 The whitepaper is already available and it is currently in the process of being implemented.

 FTSO { #ftso }
-: The Flare Time Series Oracles provide external information to the Flare network in a decentralized manner, by using multiple independent signal providers that are rewarded for providing accurate information.
+: The Flare Time Series Oracles provide external information to the Flare network in a decentralized manner, by using multiple independent data providers that are rewarded for providing accurate information.

 Governance { #governance }
 : Mechanism to propose, vote and implement changes on a blockchain protocol.
-On Flare, anybody can propose updates and Spark token holders vote to accept them.
+On Flare, anybody can propose updates and token holders vote to accept them.

 Light Client Relay { #light_client_relay }
 : A simplified communication mechanism built for speed that only queries the header data of any transaction and therefore lacks the security that comes from querying a full node with full history (e.g. [SPV](https://en.wikipedia.org/wiki/Bitcoin_network#Payment_verification)).